discovery-digital/svc-codingchallenge/streams_api.md

 - **`captions`** - Array of caption URLs and their associated caption type (vtt, scc)
 - **`ads`** - Array of advertisement metadata typically obtained from an Ad API

 Your API response should resemble [the following JSON structure](/data/sample-api-response-with-ads.json).
-Note that multiple resources should simply be an array of these objects.

 ## Data Sources
 **`id`**, **`streamUrl`** and **`captions`** - Attributes obtained from a database query.
 You can find an export of the database for your development and testing [here](/data/streams-mongoexport.json).
 Each individual stream resource has a corresponding document in Mongo.